wangz1996/cepc_hbuana/README.md

 Give a dat file list at "file-list";
 Specify a output directory at "output-dir";

-### Pedestal mode (You want to analyze pedestals):
+### Pedestal mode (You want to analyse pedestals):
 Set Pedestal "on-off" to "True";
-Turn Cosmic/DAC "on-off" to "True" if you want to analyze with Cosmic/DAC files;
+Turn Cosmic/DAC "on-off" to "True" if you want to analyse with Cosmic/DAC files;
 Give a root file list at "file-list";
 Specify a name at "output-file";

 ### Calibration mode (You want to do calibration of high gain over low gain):
 Set Calibration "on-off" to "True";
-Turn Cosmic/DAC "on-off" to "True" if you want to analyze with Cosmic/DAC files;
+Turn Cosmic/DAC "on-off" to "True" if you want to analyse with Cosmic/DAC files;
 Give a root file list at "file-list";
 Specify a pedestal file at "ped-file";

 ## Usage (Detailed)
-To run the programme, just simply type this:
+To run the program, just simply type this:
 ```
 	hbuana -c config.yaml
 ```